Nerajno/Trapper_Keeper-v1/README.md

 - [ ] Change colors via color theory to fit the project's target audience.
 - [ ] Fix about us and the other page.

+## Work status
+- Need to implement postgresql user and server.